PatAltimore/Docs/readme.md

 The remainder of this article is devoted to the last option, providing additional detail on how you can use the GitHub Pull Request feature to make contributions.
 ## Contributing via GitHub pull request

 GitHub is a hosting service for Git repositories, which is where docs.microsoft.com content is stored.
-A Git *repository* (aka: *repo*) is a conceptual container for one or more branches.
+A Git *repository* (also known as *repo*) is a conceptual container for one or more branches.
 A *branch* contains the actual folders/files that make up the set of content for a project.
 Branches and can also be used for versioning, with the 'master' branch serving as the main plan-of-record for the project.

-A *pull request* provides a convenient way to bundle up a series of proposed changes (aka: *commits*) stored in a contributor's source branch, allowing GitHub to first model the changes that would occur if they were *merged* in the target 'master' branch, then eventually merge them.
+A *pull request* provides a convenient way to bundle up a series of proposed changes (also known as *commits*) stored in a contributor's source branch, allowing GitHub to first model the changes that would occur if they were *merged* in the target 'master' branch, then eventually merge them.
 A pull request also serves as a mechanism for you and the pull request reviewer to have a conversation about the changes if necessary, and cover any potential questions or issues before your changes are merged into the target branch.

 There are a couple of different ways of contributing by pull request, depending on the size of changes you would like to propose.

 #### Minor contributions: using the GitHub editor

 If you're looking for a quick way to make a minor contribution, you can do this directly in the GitHub Web page that corresponds to the article/file in which you would like to propose changes.
-This requires little/no knowledge of Git versioning workflow, and you can start this process by using either of the following methods :
+This requires little/no knowledge of Git versioning workflow, and you can start this process by using either of the following methods:

 * Visit the specific article on [https://docs.microsoft.com/](https://docs.microsoft.com/),  then click the **Edit** link in the upper-right corner of the article: